juanjq/LST-camera_validation/README.md

     - `root` the complete path to all the folders with de data captured with the camera

 ### Output:
+In the `graphics` folder you will get, the arrival time of the peak inside one event,

 <p align="center">
 <img src="https://github.com/juanjq/LST_camera_validation/blob/main/graphs/timeResolution.png" align="center" alt="drawing" width="870"/>